You are ready to start golfing, but are wondering what exactly is the equipment needed to golf and how much do I need.

 Top of the range golf equipment manufacturers spend a lot of money on Research and Design, and the goal with most sets of clubs is to make them as forgiving as possible.

 This will make you more consistent on the golf course and also reduce the severity of your mishits.

 First, you will need a full set of golf clubs.

 You can rent these at a golf course, but by the time you have played four or five times, you could have purchased a set.

-Going for a full set is ideal because you will need all the clubs for distance gapping sooner than you think.
+Going for a full set is ideal because golfers will need all the clubs for distance gapping sooner rather than later.

 The best golf clubs for beginners would be a package set of some sort.
 The pricing can range anywhere from $200 to $2000 depending on the quality you want and how much you want to spend.